 Wednesday, February 3rd, 2021 @ 12:21pm

 When it comes to your home improvement projects, DO IT RIGHT THE FIRST TIME.
-Your roof system is an integral component of the building envelope, which is your home’s first line of defence against the elements.
+Your roof system is an important component of the building envelope.
+It is your home’s first line of defence against the elements.
 If the outside of your home is well maintained and properly constructed, then the inside of your home will be protected; this makes sense, right?

 Do your research on products and techniques, get several estimates, and interview multiple roofing contractors if its time to have your roof replaced.

 Research and obtain the services, fees and warranties provided by several different roofing contractors before making the final hiring decision.
 If possible, you can even check out a roof install by them.
 Don’t rush this process.

 It’s your home and the roof is an important part of Protecting It Right– you want the job done right, the first time!

 Top 10 Tips For Finding The Right Roofing Contractor: